Workplace bullying: Workplace incivility

 Workplace bullying overlaps to some degree with workplace incivility but tends to encompass more intense and typically repeated acts of disregard and rudeness.
 Negative spirals of increasing incivility between organizational members can result in bullying, but isolated acts of incivility are not conceptually bullying despite the apparent similarity in their form and content.
 In bullying, the intent of harm is less ambiguous, an unequal balance of power (both formal and informal) is more salient, and the target of bullying feels threatened, vulnerable and unable to defend themself against negative recurring actions.

 Lateral/Vertical Violence

 Terms often used within nursing and healthcare.
 Lateral violence (also known as horizontal violence) refers to bullying behaviours exhibited by colleagues.
 Vertical violence refers to bullying behaviours exhibited by supervisors to employees below them hierarchically.
 Despite the use of the term violence, these terms often do not encompass physically aggressive behaviours.

-Personality disorders and dysfunctional personality characteristics
+Personality characteristics

 Executives

 In 2005, psychologists Belinda Board and Katarina Fritzon at the University of Surrey, UK, interviewed and gave personality tests to high-level British executives and compared their profiles with those of criminal psychiatric patients at Broadmoor Hospital in the UK.
 They found that three out of eleven personality disorders were actually more common in executives than in the disturbed criminals.
 They were: